Wrangell Medical Center Foundation

 How does Wrangell Medical Center Foundation spend its money?

 Wrangell Medical Center Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Wrangell Medical Center Foundation tax-deductible?